rsksmart/docs-style-guide/README.md

 ## 1. Running locally
 To review the documentation locally using the Vale rules created, follow the steps:

-You can use Vale from a terminal throught its CLI, and you can integrate it on VSCode to enable errors highlighting directly on the editor.
+Install Vale using the [CLI](https://vale.sh/docs/install), and integrate on VSCode to enable errors highlighting directly on the editor.

 For both cases, first you need to install Vale and clone the Documentation Styles Guide repository.